DAI-Lab/fibber/README.md

 conda create -n fibber_env python=3.6
 ```

-Afterwards, you have to execute this command to activate the environment:
+Afterward, you have to execute this command to activate the environment:

 ```bash
 conda activate fibber_env